llxiaoyuan/winlog/README.md

 # winlog
  A Independent Logging Library for Windows

-Without Constant String
+No Constant String In It

-Without CRT
+No CRT In It